ThomasAsuncion/Real-Time-JS-Chat-Room/README.md

-A deployed and working demo can be found with the following [link](https://js-game-chat-room.netlify.com/).
+A deployed and working demo can be found online with the following [link](https://js-game-chat-room.netlify.com/).
 Try it with your friends!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts